emboldagency/embold-tailwind-blocks/README.md

         app: ['@scripts/app', '@styles/app'],
         editor: ['@scripts/editor', '@styles/editor'],
         slider: ['@scripts/blocks/slider'],
-        'testimonial-multiple': ['@scripts/blocks/testimonial-multiple'],
+        'hero-slider': ['@scripts/blocks/hero-slider'],
     })
 ```

-Our [custom enqueue() method](https://github.com/emboldagency/embold-tailwind-blocks/blob/master/includes/CustomBlock.php#L12) will look for your files key in the manifest.json so that
+Our [custom enqueue() method](https://github.com/emboldagency/embold-tailwind-blocks/blob/master/includes/CustomBlock.php#L12) will actually look for your files key in the manifest.json and
-it will always load the correct version if it while in development or production.
+load it based on the value pair so that it will always load the correct version while in development or production.

-### Included JavaScript Files
+### Already Included JavaScript Files

 Some of our plugins blocks already come with a JavaScript file in the plugins `/resources/scripts/blocks` directory that you can copy over to your themes `/resources/scripts/blocks` and override.
 We have tried to leave the default functionality in these files barebones so they can be easily tweaked and extended for each themes use case.